Meeting Your Trip in FINSE 2017

 You may pick up a schedule for your train from the station’s main information booth, in order to follow your progress as you go along, so to be sure to get off at the right stop.
 A tourist guide to sights along the line is also sometimes available at the information booth.

-If you have your own ticket and reservation, sent to you by one of the North American offices, the reservation will show a train number, a car number, and a seat number.
+If you have your own ticket and reservation, the reservation will show a train number, a car number, and a seat number.
 Find the train number on the departure board, go to the indicated track number, and find your coach.
 Coach numbers are found by the door of each car.

 Once on board your car, find your seat (each one is numbered).
 Should someone else be sitting in it, pull out your reservation, and compare it with the one the person in the seat has, to see who has made a mistake.